-Applications built with Node are scalable and this is due to its asynchronous nature.
+Applications built with Node.js framework are scalable and this is due to its asynchronous nature.
 What does this mean?
 For example, imagine that, in a restaurant, the waiter takes your order and brings it to the kitchen, then continues to the next table while the chef prepares the food for the first table, so you can serve multiple tables while they prepare the food. . food from others, this is what is called asynchrony.

-On the official Node.Js page they explain what NPM is, saying “npm is two things: first and foremost, it's an online repository for publishing open-source Node.js projects; second, it is a command-line utility to interact with a said repository that helps in package installation, version management, and dependency management”.
+On the official Node.Js documentation they explain what NPM is, saying “npm is two things: first and foremost, it's an online repository for publishing open-source Node.js projects; second, it is a command-line utility to interact with a said repository that helps in package installation, version management, and dependency management”.

 A large number of Node.js libraries and applications are published on npm, with many more being added every day.
 These applications can be found at https://www.npmjs.com/.
 Once you have a package you want to install, you can install it with a single command line command.

 When you install Node.js, you get the npm CLI, which you can use to manage the packages in your application.
 Both can be updated separately and we will explain how.

 Clear the npm cache

 When installing some dependencies, you should make sure to clear the NPM cache first.

 This package will take care of handling the Node version in the root.